chorwaitong/jarvis/README.md

 #### 3. Run the Main Program

-Once the setup is complete, run `main.py` from the console, or edit the following lines of the `run.bat` file (to match with the python environment), and run it:
+Once the setup is complete, run `python main.py` from the console, or edit the following lines of the `run.bat` file (to match with the python environment), and run it:
    ```bash